 Keep in mind

-- Your work income could lower your benefit if you claimed Social Security before reaching full retirement age (currently 66 and gradually rising over the next several years to 67).
-That’s because early filers are subject to Social Security earnings limits, which trigger withholding from benefits if your income exceeds an annual cap (in 2019, it’s $17,640).
+Your work income could lower your benefit if you claimed Social Security before reaching full retirement age (66 and 4 months for people born in 1956 and gradually rising to 67 for those born in 1960 or later).
+That’s because early filers are subject to Social Security earnings limits, which trigger withholding from benefits if your income exceeds an annual cap (in 2022, it’s $19,560).